 In order to create a table in a different schema,

-use the schema name as a prefix like: myschema.mytable
+include the schema name as a prefix of the table name like: myschema.mytable

 The AUTHORIZATION option allows specifying the name of the user or the role that will own the schema.
 If omitted, the user who has executed the query will be the owner.
 The owner of the schema is allowed to create, alter and drop tables in the schema.
 With the AUTHORIZATION option, an explicit name for the schema is optional.
 If omitted, the schema automatically gets the name of the authorized user/role as its name.